corradodebari/wayflow_samples/basic_agent.md

 	- Converts query into an embedding, q_vector.
 	- Runs a similarity search against PRODUCTS.EMBEDDINGS using VECTOR_DISTANCE(..., COSINE) and selects the top-k (here k = 4).
 	- Collects the results into a list of dicts.
-	- Returns a human-readable string containing the best product’s PROD_ID and PROD_NAME.
+	- Returns a human-readable string containing the list of top 4 best products with PROD_ID, PROD_NAME and PRODUCT_DESCRIPTION.
 - Note that the return type is a single str, which becomes the tool’s output descriptor via type inference.
 This aligns with the tool helper’s behavior: return types must be annotated so the tool schema can be inferred.

 ```python